 Dr. Thompson married Annette Frances (Fletcher) Carpenter on the 29th of December, 1928 in Jefferson, New York.
 She was born on the 10th of October, 1872 in Newark, Delaware, but her family moved to Watertown, New York when she was a child.
 Mrs. Thompson was the 2nd of 4 children born to Frank Alfonzo Fletcher and Ida Ann LaDue.
 Her father worked at a paper mill and her siblings were; Flora Jean Fletcher, Frank Hayward Fletcher and Bessie Mabel Fletcher.
 Mrs. Thompson had been married to John M. Carpenter.
 In 1910 John and Annette Carpenter and their 8 year-old son Robert Fletcher Carpenter resided in Watertown, N.Y.
-John Carpenter (son of John M. Carpenter Sr. and Jane Amanda Graves) died in 1918 and he was buried at Brookside Cemetery in Watertown.
+Her husband John Carpenter (son of John M. Carpenter Sr. and Jane Amanda Graves) died in 1918 and he was buried at Brookside Cemetery in Watertown.

 Dr. Thompson died in Pinellas County, Florida on the 16th of February 1941.
 He was buried next to his first wife at Woodland Cemetery.
 Mrs. Annette Thompson died in 1942 and she was laid to rest, next to her first husband at the Brookside Cemetery in Watertown, N.Y.

 *Dr. Thompson’s sons Ainley Stewart Thompson and John Gordon Thompson served with the Canadian Army during WWI.